 When I was in high school, I played for a travelling basketball team with whom I travelled all over the United States for tournaments.
-Then I moved from Pittsburgh to Florida to go to University, where I lived for four years.
+Then I moved from Pittsburgh to Florida to go to university and lived there for four years.
 I loved packing, going to the airport, and heading to a new place.
 I wanted to travel the world, but it seemed so much bigger, and I never dared to actually do it.
-To leave everything behind: family, job, friends, the familiarity of home and just start new.
-The fear of not finding a job, not making it was always in the back of my mind.
+To leave everything behind: family, job, friends, the familiarity of home, and just start new.
+The fear of not finding a job—not “making it”—was always in the back of my mind.

 That all changed in January 2013.
-I had graduated from University in 2010 and was in my third year of starting a new degree.
+I had graduated from university in 2010 and was in my third year of starting a new degree.
 I was burned out and not doing so well in my classes.
-I wanted a change; I wanted to get out of where I was, and not just for a holiday.
+I wanted a change; I wanted to get away from where I was, and not just for a holiday.
 My best friend was finishing up a year in Australia and wanted to go to New Zealand.
 She called and asked me to go with her.
 “Come for a holiday.
 I’m only going for three months to ski.
 After that, we’ll go back to the States.”
-Well, okay, I thought – I always wanted to travel, so why not?
-I booked a flight, and two months later I arrived in Queenstown, New Zealand.
+Well, okay, I thought; I always wanted to travel, so why not?
+I booked a flight, and two months later, I arrived in Queenstown, New Zealand.

-I fell in love with travelling, “caught the bug” as so many people say.
-I spent the next two years exploring New Zealand - and met my now fiancé.
-Together, we then travelled around Southeast Asia for seven months, visiting Thailand, Cambodia, Vietnam, Laos, Malaysia and Indonesia.
-Planning our adventures day to day.
-It was tough but so rewarding.
+I fell in love with travelling—“caught the bug” as so many people say.
+I spent the next two years exploring New Zealand and ended up meeting someone who is now my fiancé.
+Together, we travelled around Southeast Asia for seven months, visiting Thailand, Cambodia, Vietnam, Laos, Malaysia and Indonesia.
+Being on the road for so long was tough but so rewarding.

 I’ve seen things I could have only dreamt of in my previous life.
-I have friends that constantly say “I wish I could do that”, “it sounds like so much fun”, “I wish I could experience those sorts of things”.
+I have friends who constantly say things like, “I wish I could do that”, “it sounds like so much fun”, “I wish I could experience those sorts of things”.
 Well, there is no secret to travelling.
 You just have to do it; you have to drop what you are doing, buy a ticket, pack a bag and go.
-Things will work out, they always do.
+Things will work out; they always do.